microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-changenotifications-callrecording-and-calltranscript.md

 ## Subscribe to transcripts available at the tenant level

 To get change notifications for any transcript available for any online meeting in a tenant, subscribe to `communications/onlineMeetings/getAllTranscripts`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.
 The notification for a transcript is sent only if the subscription happens before the transcription starts.
-This subscription is supported only for meetings scheduled on the calendar.
+This subscription is supported only for scheduled [onlineMeeting](/graph/api/resources/onlinemeeting).
+This subscription is not supported for channel meetings.

 ### Permissions